5.1.26

 Science

 We began learning about forces this week.
 We know that a force is a push, pull or twist.
-We are learning about different types of forces such as friction, air resistance and contact.
+We carried out an investigation to find out which surfaces have more friction.

 DT